 "They scanned half a million source code repositories that they track and found that BRL-CAD was the oldest, still being actively developed surpassing even other wildly popular open source projects," said Morrison.
 "There are hundreds of thousands of open-source projects out there — Linux, Firefox, Drupal, WordPress, Apache Web Server, Open Office, GIMP.
 I guarantee you've used some of them without even knowing it.
 You've indirectly used dozens of open source technologies just by sending an e-mail."

 The BRL-CAD open-source community continues to engage in international collaboration.
 BRL-CAD was recently selected to participate in Google Code-in, a contest run by Google encouraging pre-university students ages 13-17 to get involved with open source.
 It is intended to help students who may have wanted to get involved but didn't know where to start.
 The program runs through Feb.
 4, when the Google Open Source Programs Office announces the winners via their blog post.

-"This is a great opportunity where we can mentor students that will work our 'itty-bitty' tasks related to code, documentation/training, outreach/research, quality assurance, and user interface," Morrison said.
+Page 3 of 3 - "This is a great opportunity where we can mentor students that will work our 'itty-bitty' tasks related to code, documentation/training, outreach/research, quality assurance, and user interface," Morrison said.
 "It's impressive that BRL-CAD is still being actively and continuously developed and improved after 30 years.
 BRL-CAD is more active than ever due to the conversion to open source."